 All required courses are ordinarily offered at least once during each academic year to facilitate timely completion of the degree program.

 In addition to the eight required courses, students are required to take three graduate Business Communication elective courses to complement the program core.
-They may choose one of the three concentrations listed below:
+They may choose one of the four concentrations listed below:

 The Master of Science in Business Communication student fulfills all graduate course requirements in courses at Spalding University with the MSBC prefix.
 In rare cases, students are allowed to complete up to six graduate credit hours at Spalding in other disciplines.
 Written permission from the Director of the Business Communication Program is needed to take such outside courses.
 In all cases the burden is on the student to demonstrate that such courses are relevant to the competencies cultivated by the program.